kyma-project/kyma/docs/02-get-started/04-trigger-workload-with-event.md

     > **NOTE:** Alternatively, from the left navigation go to **Discovery and Network** > **API Rules**, click on **Create API Rule +**, and continue with step 3, selecting the appropriate **Service** from the dropdown menu.

 To check that the Function is properly exposed, call it.
-In your Function's **Configuration** tab, click on the APIRule's **Host**.
+In your Function's **Configuration** tab, click on the API Rule's **Host**.
 This opens the Function's external address as a new page.
 As we haven't sent our event yet, we expect the page to return an empty object `{}`.

   </details>
 </div>